Soumya1910/Java_Versions_9-17/README.md

     - Java 9, finalize() is deprecated.
     - <b>Clean code principal: </b>
         - Always prefer try-with-resources, don't use try-finally and definitely don't use finalize method to close the instance.
-        - Be aware of convinient methods such as `InputStream.transferTo`.
+        - Be aware of convenient methods such as `InputStream.transferTo`.
+          - `public long transferTo(OutputStream out) throws IOException`
+          - Reads all bytes from this input stream and writes the bytes to the given output stream in the order that they are read.
+On return, this input stream will be at end of stream.
+This method does not close either stream.

 3. <b>No _ in variable name</b>
     - From Java 9, _ is a keyword, it can't be used as an identifier.